live-clones/gmsh/api/README.txt

 additional data copies between the C++ wrapper, the C API and the native C++ code.

-See `gmsh/demos/api' for examples on how to use the Gmsh API.
-In particular, this directory contains C++ and Python versions of several of the `.geo' tutorials from `gmsh/tutorials'.
+See `demos/api' for examples on how to use the Gmsh API.
+In particular, `demos/api' contains C++ and Python versions of several of the `.geo' tutorials from `tutorials'.

 To add a new function in the Gmsh API: